foxbunny/javascript-by-example/README.md

 command output is also noted in the form of comments next to each (relevant) line of code.

+## Table of contents

+- [proto](./proto.js) - Prototypal inheritance and examples of object creation and inheritance using several different patterns
+- [not-new](./not-new.js) - An implementation of `new` keyword as a JavaScript function to demonstrate how instantiating objects using constructors and classes actually works

 ## Getting the sources

 To obtain the sources, simply clone this repository.
 Then run this command in